Roharx/TravelerMods/README.md

 ## ✨ Origin Story

-While setting up a new campaign, I wanted a way to **teleport tokens between maps**—but existing solutions were either too complex or lacked the flexibility I needed.
+While setting up a new campaign, I wanted a way to **teleport tokens between maps**—but existing solutions were a bit too complex for me.

 Since I have some JavaScript experience, I studied the amazing work behind *MapTeleporters* and built my own lightweight, customizable version:
 **TokenTraveler** — an **automated token teleportation mod** that makes moving tokens between maps or points effortless.